“I get it! Could we please, move on?”

 All the repetition hampered the game’s flow, but it also had the nasty side effect of highlighting other repetitive actions in the game itself.
 The investigation process did not change much, I wandered around looking for clues and gathered evidence.
 Then I used that evidence and presented it in order to nail the perpetrators.
 However, unlike the first four Ace Attorney games which came before it, I was actively figuring how crimes were being committed at the crime scene.

 The “Logic” mechanic forced Miles and I to unravel the crime as we went along.
 The actions of suspects were plotted out and revealed to me as I paired ideas and thoughts together.
 For most of the chapters, I had figured out the crime before the final confrontation.
 As an investigator, that was satisfying.
 But then I had to take the “test”.
 I had to confront the suspect and present all my findings in the form of evidence.

 I found that whole process tedious and a bit frustrating at times because I knew how the crimes were committed, but was struggling to find the right evidence to communicate it all.
 When I did stumble on the right piece of evidence, it was always obscure or the roundabout way of getting to the point.

 I liked the main story thread and how it connected all the chapters together.
 I liked having Kay as a sidekick and Lang as the antagonist.
-It was just too bad there wasn’t enough either to sustain a good pace throughout the game.
+It was too bad there wasn’t enough of either to sustain a good pace throughout the game.
 I don’t know if they should have lopped off the final confrontations or rip out the Logic component altogether, but something has to go in the sequel.
 I cannot go through the same repetitive nonsense again.
 Miles Edgeworth is a prosecutor, so how about a little less CSI and more prosecuting.

 For more information on Ace Attorney Investigations: Miles Edgeworth, visit the official site.